euthyphro666/veridis-quo-punk/README.md

-# veridis-quo-punk
+# Veridis Quo Punk

-Arduino code for daft punk helmet.
+This repo holds the code for daft punk helmet I'm personally making.
+More info will follow as the project evolves.